Powerful Storytelling Techniques For Network Marketing

 - Using storytelling and/or narrative posts on social media

-A great format to developing your own story might look like this;
+A great format for developing your own story might look like this;

 - Who are you?
-You might share a little about your career, your family, a few tidbits on who you are.
+You might share a little about your career, family, and a few tidbits about who you are.

 - How were you presented with this business?
 Why did you join?